 - Guiding the transition process from life to death and into grief and bereavement

-- Design, develop and officiate ceremonies including funerals, memorials, life celebrations, weddings, commitment ceremonies and house blessings
+- Designing, developing and officiating ceremonies including funerals, memorials, life celebrations, weddings, commitment ceremonies and house blessings

 Listen to Cindy’s interview on Boise State Public Radio: Death Doulas Give Time To Those Running Out Of It | Boise State Public Radio